ymzprojects/ManagingAPortfolioUsingTheGRPOApproach/README.md

 ## 📌 **Project Overview**

 This repository implements **Group Relative Policy Optimization (GRPO)** for **portfolio management** in financial markets using **synthetic data**.
+The synthetic data includes **intentional linear relationships between assets**, deliberately embedded in high levels of noise.
+The goal is to evaluate whether the model can detect these relationships to improve its portfolio management decisions.

-The goal is to train an agent to make effective trading decisions based solely on historical asset variations, without access to future information.
-The model leverages an **LSTM-based architecture** to remember past states through a memory vector, enabling it to capture temporal dependencies in the data.
+The model leverages an **LSTM-based architecture** to remember past states through a memory vector, enabling it to capture temporal dependencies in the data and potentially uncover the underlying linear relationships despite the noise.

 ---